latte-z/ImageProcess-WPF/README.md

-ImageProcess-WPF

-ImageProcess-WPF
+#ImageProcess-WPF

-	A simple image process demo design on WPF, part of code come from Microsoft Oxford Project, the core algorithm come from the EmguCV (OpenCV).
+ - A simple image process demo design on WPF
+ - Part of code come from Microsoft Oxford Project
+ - The core algorithm come from the EmguCV (OpenCV).

-3rd packages：
+##3rd packages：

 - ModernUI.WPF.1.0.6
 - Newtonsoft.Json7.0.1